The ten-hour sleeper train from Aurangabad to Hyderabad was a bad idea. (I know, I know. Big surprise.) But not for the reasons one would expect.

 To everyone: I'm introducing two recurring counters to this blog.

 Times I've been compared to Abhishek Bachan: 2.
-(I
+(I really don't see it.)

 Days in India without having yet found myself or my spirituality: 5.